cksystemsteaching/selfie/manuscript/semantics.md

   ./selfie: stores: 6261,486(7.76%)@0x22A4(~1166),242(3.86%)@0x2304(~1172),122(1.94%)@0x391C(~1451)
 ```

 The output is just like before except for the approximate source code line numbers in the profile.
-Those are only available if executing machine code generated in the same run rather than loading it.
+Those are only available if executing machine code generated in the same run rather than loading machine code.
 Never mind if you do not understand what this means.
 It will become clear later.

 Let us maintain our momentum and do something even cooler than before.
 We now compile `selfie.c` with starc and then execute the generated code on mipster only to have the generated code compile `selfie.c` again, all in the same run.
 This requires 2MB rather than 1MB for mipster and will take starc a few minutes to complete depending on the speed of our machine because executing starc on mipster is slower than executing starc directly on our machine.
 However, it does work and this is what counts here: